thaytoiyeucoay/OW-GSM-Orthogonal-Wavelet-Structured-Global-State-and-Mamba-for-Multivariate-Time-Series-Forecasting/README.md

 ## Datasets

-The current benchmark suite covers electricity transformer monitoring, financial exchange-rate dynamics, and meteorological observations.
-All files are chronological CSV time series and can be consumed by standard long-term forecasting data loaders.

-### Summary
+The benchmark CSV files are already included under `dataset/`.
+Rows are chronological, the first column is `date`, and non-date columns are numeric variables.
+Missing numerical values, if any, are linearly interpolated by `data_utils/loader.py` before train-only normalization.

 | Dataset | File | Domain | Frequency | Time Span in This Repo | Time Steps | Variables | Default Target |
 | --- | --- | --- | --- | --- | ---: | ---: | --- |